Stability of the Kim--Milman flow map: Abstract

 \section{Abstract}

-{In this short note, we characterize stability of the Kim--Milman flow map---also known as the probability flow ODE---with respect to variations in the target measure.
-Rather than the Wasserstein distance, we show that stability holds with respect to the relative Fisher information. }
+{In this short note, we characterize stability of the Kim--Milman flow map---also known as the probability flow ODE---with respect to variations in the target measure {in relative Fisher information}. }